• HOME

 Contributed by Gina from One Day In A City

 Cortona rose to global fame thanks to the book Under the Tuscan Sun and its movie remake.
 Despite this, Cortona still feels refreshingly less touristy than other hilltop towns in Tuscany, with the opportunity to find some peace and solitude away from the main street and square.
-This is likely due to its location in the southeastern part of Tuscany, a ways away from the more prominent destinations of Florence and Pisa, while being charmingly close to Umbria and some of Tuscany’s best wine tasting locations.

-However, Cortona still knows how to cater to tourists, with an escalator leading up from the parking area to the town center and plenty of restaurants and shops.
 Head to the wall along the western edge of the town center at sunset for incredibly serene views as that Tuscan sun goes down behind the hills.
 Then go back into the hustle and bustle of the town center to get some delicious Italian cuisine or a tasty scoop of gelato.

-In addition to yummy eats and picturesque views, Cortona has a number of interesting sights to see, including the Santa Margherita church.
 This church is a bit of a trek to get to if you walk there from the main part of town, but it’s well worth the journey in order to see its Neo-gothic architecture and the tomb of Saint Margaret inside.

 Stay at La Casa dei Nonni in Cortona old Town.